 Finally, there is mitigation This complete, thorough and rapid process allows for ongoing prioritization and mitigation to continue.
 Main risk items can be addressed and the exercise repeated as risk is minimized.

-The advantages of RAMM during risk management centre on the provision of a comprehensive and itemized overview:
+The advantages of RAMM during risk management centre on the provision of a comprehensive and itemized overview.
+For example, RAMM:

-- RAMM neatly handles QA and CPP parameters in a single document and is therefore easily aligned with latest guidance
+- Neatly handles QA and CPP parameters in a single document and is therefore easily aligned with latest guidance

-- RAMM is fast; by overlaying QAs against CPPs, it is relatively straightforward to set up and rank
+- Is fast - by overlaying QAs against CPPs, it is relatively straightforward to set up and rank

 - Is detailed

-- RAMM gives excellent overview; an entire process can be printed on just 1-2 pages
+- Gives an excellent overview - an entire process can be printed on just 1-2 pages

-- RAMM is easy to incorporate into a quality system, follow up on and use for documented changes
+- Is easy to incorporate into a quality system, follow up on and use for documented changes

-- It can be challenging to align the team, particularly if they do not have some knowledge of risk analysis; this is especially true of scoring numbers as the individual risks or a combination probability and impact
+- It can be challenging to align the team, particularly if they lack knowledge of risk analysis.
+This is especially true of scoring numbers as the individual risks or a combination probability and impact

-- If the process is not well understood, the team needs the experience to realize that some pre-work identifying parameters (such as p-diagrams) is required
+- If the process is not well understood, the team needs enough experience to realize that some pre-work identifying parameters (such as p-diagrams) is required

-All risk tools have their value in a risk management system, but RAMM is perhaps the ideal compromise offering the most favoured combination of speed, detail and overview of the continuous manufacturing process.
+Overall, all risk tools have value in a risk management system, but RAMM is perhaps the ideal compromise.
+It offers the most favoured combination of speed, detail and overview of the continuous manufacturing process.